-Through the BioSharing WG’s 18 month timeframe, we have built upon the existing BioSharing registry and transformed it into a searchable network of 800+ databases, 650+ data standards, and 80+ journal and funder data policies in the life, biomedical and environmental science domains.
+Through the FAIRsharing WG’s 18 month timeframe, we have built upon the existing BioSharing registry and transformed it into a cross-domain (i.e. not just for the life sciences), searchable network of 1100+ databases, 1000+ data standards, and 110+ journal and funder data policies to create the cross-domain FAIRsharing registry.

 Please note: We are gaining new adopters all the time.
 To see the most up-to-date version of this table, please see our communities page.

 |Biotechnology and Biological Sciences Research Council (BBSRC)||Resource list||-|